stts-se/wikispeech-manuscriptor/README.md

 Some config examples can be found in folder `config_examples`.

-Sample scripts and their config files can be found in the folder `sample_scripts`.
+Config files used to generate scripts included in releases for this repo: `sample_scripts`.

 ### List available filter features